Vgithub1984/iSmartList/Documentations/README.md

 - **Responsive Design**: Works on all iOS devices

 ## Version
-**1.1.0** - August 26, 2025
+**1.1.1** - August 27, 2025

 ### What's New
+- Updated documentation and version consistency
-- Enhanced list creation with auto-focus and improved UI
+- Enhanced UI with consistent navigation styling
-- Added visual feedback for list actions
-- Improved empty state messages with gesture hints
-- Optimized performance and bug fixes
+- Improved version information display in the app

 ## Requirements
 - iOS 16.0+